Dipangkorn Rasmijoti: Position in the line of succession

 Prince Dipangkorn is the heir presumptive to his father and first in line to the throne as the only officially recognised son of King Vajiralongkorn.
-However, because of Vajiralongkorn's December 2014 divorce from Srirasmi Suwadee, Dipangkorn's position in the line of succession is uncertain.
+However, because of Vajiralongkorn's December 2014 divorce from Srirasmi Suwadee, as well as undisclosed "health problems", Dipangkorn's position in the line of succession is uncertain.
+He is widely believed by outside observers to be on the autism spectrum with severe learning disabilities, although Thai lèse-majesté law makes it practically impossible to officially confirm.
 The 1924 Palace Law of Succession lists "the order in the line of succession", following the first-born son of the king to be "the first-born son of the said prince and his royal consort" followed by "younger sons, in order, of the said prince and his royal consort."
 When Vajiralongkorn ended his relationship with his second wife in 1996, he disowned their four sons and said they had renounced their royal titles.
-However, the Royal Palace continued to recognize their right to use the style HSH, or His Serene Highness.
+However, the Royal Palace continued to recognise their right to use the style HSH, or His Serene Highness.

-Prince Dipangkorn's position is also uncertain as a 1974 constitutional amendment allows female succession to the throne in the absence of an appointed successor.
-Princess Bajrakitiyabha, the second presumptive heir in line to the throne based on the 1924 Palace Law of Succession and eldest child of the king, was widely thought to be the next person in line until falling into a coma in December 2022.
+Prince Dipangkorn's position is also uncertain, as a 1974 constitutional amendment allows female succession to the throne in the absence of an appointed successor.
+Princess Bajrakitiyabha, the second presumptive heir in line to the throne based on the 1924 Palace Law of Succession and eldest child of the King, was widely thought to be the next person in line until her death in June 2026.